 What is the difference between the JBL Flip 4 and Charge 3?

-The differences between the JBL Flip 4 and Charge 3 are the connections, bass production, size, price, and battery life.
+The differences between the Flip 4 and Charge 3 are the connections, deep-toned production, size, price, and battery life.
 The Charge 3 offers more connection options and can sync with 3 devices.
-The bass sound is more audible in the Charge 3 but the Flip 4 is cheaper and comes in a smaller size.
+The bass sounds better and more audible in the JBL Charge 3 but the Flip 4 is cheaper and comes in a smaller size.
+Also, the Charge 3 lasts up to 20 hours while the Flip 4 lasts up to 12 hours.
 However, the more compact profile equals a shorter battery life.

 Overall Winner: JBL Charge 3